As Easy as Pie

 Examples in Sentences

-Example #2: “Carrying furniture on the stairs might be as easy as pie for you, but I can barely walk the stair with my bag.”
+Example #2: “Carrying furniture on the stairs might be as easy as pie for you, but I can barely walk up the stairs with my bag.”

-Example #3: “After the teacher broke down the steps with the formulae, algebra has become as easy as pie.”
+Example #3: “After the teacher broke down the steps with the formulas, algebra has become as easy as pie.”

 Example #4: “The actors make everything look as easy as pie.
-In real life, a guy can never jump off a moving airplane.”
+In real life, a guy can never jump out of a moving airplane.”

 Example #5: “Life is not as easy as pie.
 We have to work hard to reach our goals.”